Zanthoxylum rhoifolium

-Zanthoxylum rhoifolium is a species of tree in the family Rutaceae known by the common names mamica de cadela, tambataru, and prickly ash.
-It is native to South America.
+Zanthoxylum rhoifolium is a species of tree in the family Rutaceae.
+It is known by the common names mamica de cadela, tambataru, and prickly ash.
+It is native to Central and South America.
 It is a common tree on the Cerrado.

 Description

 This species is a deciduous tree reaching up to 12 meters in height.
 It produces a spherical black capsule about half a centimeter in length and width containing small, hard-coated seeds.

 Ecology

 The tree is not shade tolerant, so it can be found in open areas in and around forests.

 Uses

 This is a medicinal plant.
 The bark is used to treat toothache and earache.
 It is used as an anti-inflammatory.
 It is used to treat malaria.
 Parts of the plant also have antibacterial and fungicidal action.

 Chemical compounds

 It contains nitidine, an alkaloid with anti-malarial action.
 It is of commercial value as a component of herbal remedies for malaria.